 The political situation with respect to Schapelle Corby was exacerbated by the demonstrable fact that AFP corruption actually extended to drug syndication, and worse still, drug syndication through both Sydney airports.

 Not only were the airports wholly lacking from a security perspective, but police officers, including senior officers, were involved in the smuggling of drugs through them, as were indemnified sources and informants.

-The political implications of this were substantial, and had it been linked to the Schapelle Corby case, a domestic political crisis could easily have ensued.
+The implications of this were serious, and had it been linked to the Schapelle Corby case, a domestic political crisis could easily have ensued.
 Public confidence in the police could have collapsed, and the reputation of the Australian government, both at home and abroad, may well have been seriously damaged in the short and medium terms.